 Capillary thermal mass flow meter

-Thermal heat transferring between gas in a very small tube (the capillary) and a set of sensors indicates the gas mass flow.
+A capillary thermal mass flow meter relies on heat transfer between gas in a very small tube (the capillary) and a set of sensors that indicate the gas mass flow.

-More thermal heat, but this time transferred from a heated sensor immersed in the flow.
+An immersible thermal mass flow meter also relies on heat transfer, but in a different way.
+The heat is transferred from a heated sensor immersed in the flow.

 Vortex shedding flow meter

-Another sensor immersed in the flow, but this one uses vortices and a computed fluid density to measure volumetric and/or mass flow.
+Vortex shedding flow meters are also immersed in the flow of material, but they use vortices and a computed fluid density to measure both volumetric and mass flow.

 Transit-time ultrasonic flow meter